mixmaxhq/terraform-aws-fargate-service-with-lb/README.md

 #### cpu\_scaling\_enabled

-Description: A boolean if CPU-based autoscaling should be turned on or off
+Description: Whether CPU-based autoscaling should be turned on or off

 Type:
 `bool`